Azure/azure-iot-sdk-java/supported_platforms.md

 OS name: "windows server 2016", version: "10.0", arch: "amd64", family: "windows"

-Note that, while we only directly test on Windows 10, we do support other Windows versions as well.

 ## Ubuntu 1604

+Note that, while we only directly test on Ubuntu 1604, we do generally support other popular linux distributions.

 Nightly test platform details:
 Apache Maven 3.8.1